 Hours had passed and not a hint of movement or glint of color came from anywhere.
 My sense of adventurous daring began to crack.
 I was about to face a slew of unknowns by starting everything anew and the Universe couldn’t even give me a sign I was doing the right thing?
 All I needed was one lousy snake, was that too much to ask for a cosmically affirming nod?
 I began to turn back in a frazzled state of exasperation when my eye noticed something along the ground on my far right.

 A sign! (quite literally) that was shaped like an arrow pointing towards a path which headed due north up the edge along one of the highest visible rock towers.
 In yellow lettering against a black background it read:

 After saying a prayer of thanksgiving and with my energies rejuvenated I followed the sign and went straight up the trail which appeared as if it pointed towards the very skies above.

-Despite the trail’s path weaving back and forth as it went further and further upwards, the atmospheric clarity become even more lucidly profound.
+Despite the trail’s path weaving back and forth as it went further upwards, the atmospheric clarity become even more lucidly profound.
 I felt like Aqua-man from those Saturday morning cartoons I watched as a kid where I perceived my mind sending off mental waves which traveled outwards to every nook of rock, summoning forth any living creature nearby.